wwatson4506/TeensyRA8876-GFX-Common/README.md

-# TeensyRA8876Combined
+# TeensyRA8876-GFX-Common
-A universal RA8876 library combining SPI and 8080 drivers for Teensy boards and variants.
+A universal RA8876 graphics library for use with SPI and 8080 drivers for Teensy boards and variants.

 # PINOUTS
 ## WIRED